5 Purchasing Practices That Will Save You Money

 - Just in time delivery: Storing raw goods for future use can be both costly and risky.
 JIT delivery shifts the potential for loss due to spoilage, theft, weather, or other issues capable of ruining viable materials from the purchaser to the supplier.

-- Standardised buying: One common area of budget creep is in excess specialisation, and one area of the worst excess is electronics.
+- Standardized buying: One common area of budget creep is in excess specialization, and one area of the worst excess is electronics.
 The cost of smart phones and laptops can really add up if issued on demand as ordered.
 Setting specifications for common goods eliminates the additional costs associated with one-off ordering.

 - Local or long-distance sourcing: Depending on what you order, you may benefit from local, long-distance, or even global suppliers.
 The purchase department is responsible for factoring sourcing costs and advantages, including shipping, taxes and tariffs, and potential compliance conflicts.

 - Contingency plan: Things happen.
 Hurricanes, fires, flooding, bridge collapses, and presidential edicts are unpredictable and can cause devastating supply chain Companies with a sourcing strategy that includes a contingency plan don’t come to a screeching halt when raw materials don’t arrive on schedule.